The Bankrate promise

-The Discover it Cash Back, like all Discover cards, doesn’t charge a fee on foreign transactions.
-The Citi Diamond Preferred, however, charges a 3 percent fee on purchases made abroad.
-That makes the Discover it Cash Back the clear winner in this category.
+The Discover it® Cash Back card, like all Discover cards, doesn’t charge a fee on foreign transactions.
+The Citi Diamond Preferred, however, charges a 3 percent fee on purchases made abroad or in foreign currency.
+That makes Discover it® Cash Back the clear winner in this category.

 Which card earns the most?

 Let’s imagine you have $5,000 in credit card debt.
-If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent (minimum $5) balance transfer fee on that $5,000, which comes to $250.
-You would then have 21 months to pay off your debt at 0 percent intro APR (15.99 percent to 25.99 percent variable APR after).
-This means you would start off with a balance of $5,250 and would need to pay $250 per month to become entirely debt-free before your offer period ends.
+If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent balance transfer fee ($5 minimum) on that $5,000, which comes to $250.
+You would then have 21 months to pay off your debt at a 0 percent intro APR (18.24 percent to 28.99 percent variable APR after).
+This means you would start off with a balance of $5,250 and would need to pay $250 per month to entirely wipe out your debt before your offer period ends.

-Why should you get Discover it Cash Back?
+Why should you get the Discover it® Cash Back?

-There are several reasons to pick the Discover it Cash Back over comparable balance transfer credit cards.
-The main perk is that this card offers rewards, which Discover matches after the first year.
+There are several reasons to pick Discover it® Cash Back over comparable balance transfer credit cards.
+The main factor is that this card offers rewards, which Discover matches the first year.
 Here are some other factors to consider:

-The Discover it Cash Back offers some additional benefits that may be worth considering if you can’t decide between these two cards.
-Some of the perks include Social Security protection, the ability to easily freeze and unfreeze your credit card, $0 fraud liability, 24/7 customer service and a free FICO score on your credit card statement.
+The Discover it® Cash Back offers some additional benefits that may be worth considering if you can’t decide between these two cards.
+Some of the perks include Social Security number alerts, the ability to easily freeze and unfreeze your credit card, $0 fraud liability, 24/7 customer service and a free FICO score on your credit card statement.

-This card lets you redeem rewards for direct deposits, statement credits, gift cards or purchases on Amazon or PayPal.
+This card lets you redeem rewards for direct deposits, statement credits, gift cards or purchases with select merchants (such as Amazon and PayPal).